ajslater/picopt/README.md

 oxipng is a newer, maintained fork of optipng.
 Unfortunately it isn't packaged for many Linuxes, but it has easily downloaded binary installs at the [Github Oxipng Release Page](https://github.com/shssoichiro/oxipng/releases)

+### optipng

+optipng is frequently packaged and you may install it with homebrew, apt-get or yum. oxipng tends to give better results.

 #### pngout

-pngout is a useful compression to use by itself or for a little gains after oxipng.
+pngout is a useful compression to use by itself or for a little gains after oxipng or optipng.
 It is not packaged for linux, but you may find the latest binary version [on JonoF's site](http://www.jonof.id.au/kenutils).
 Picopt looks for the binary to be called `pngout`

 #### svgo on Linux